 Subject to Article 26.3 below, up to two Student Trustees shall be appointed via a recruitment process by the Trustee Board, who shall publish role descriptions, person specifications and the details of the recruitment process annually.

-Each Student Trustee must be a Student at the time of his or her election (and shall continue to be a Student for the duration of his or her term as a Student Trustee).
+Each Student Trustee must be a Student at the time of their election (and shall continue to be a Student for the duration of his or her term as a Student Trustee).

-Student Trustees shall remain in office for a term of one years commencing in accordance with the Bye-Laws.
+Student Trustees shall remain in office for a term of one year commencing in accordance with the Bye-Laws.
 The term of office may be shorter or longer on a transitional basis to coincide with the alteration of the year start or end.

 A Student Trustee may serve a maximum of two terms.